-- Objective 1: Whenever possible, encourage increased sharing of police, fire and emergency rescue facilities and services to improve efficiency and coordination. - Continue to utilize the County composting and recycling center.
-Objective 2: - Objective 3: Continue to utilize the services of the County Highway Department for local road maintenance, if mutually beneficial. - Work with County Highway Department and the Wisconsin DOT to Objective 4: coordinate highway improvements with planned development to minimize the impacts of land use changes on transportation facilities. - Prior to purchasing new facilities or equipment, examine the possibilities Objective 5: of trading, renting, sharing or contracting such items with neighboring jurisdictions. - Work with county and state agencies to coordinate the provision of park Objective 6: and recreation facilities and activities within the Town. - Work with the Wisconsin Department of Transportation and other agencies Objective 7: to assure that transportation improvements are consistent with the goals and objectives of this plan. - Encourage cooperative agreements with the Wisconsin Department of Objective 8: Natural Resources (WDNR) that are mutually beneficial to the Town and the WDNR.
+- Objective 1: Whenever possible, encourage increased sharing of police, fire and emergency rescue facilities and services to improve efficiency and coordination. - Objective 2: Continue to utilize the County composting and recycling center. - Continue to utilize the services of the County Highway Department for Objective 3: local road maintenance, when it is cost-effective. - Objective 4: Work with the County Highway Department and the Wisconsin DOT to coordinate highway improvements with planned development to minimize the impacts of land use changes on transportation facilities. - Prior to purchasing new facilities or equipment, examine the possibilities Objective 5: of trading, renting, sharing or contracting such items with neighboring jurisdictions. - Work with county and state agencies to coordinate the provision of park Objective 6: and recreation facilities and activities within the Town. - Work with the Wisconsin DOT and other agencies to assure that Objective 7: transportation improvements are consistent with the goals and objectives of this plan. - Objective 8: Encourage cooperative agreements with the Wisconsin Department of Natural Resources (WDNR) that are mutually beneficial to the Town and WDNR.